StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Int
 - Unit: Milliseconds
 - Is mutable: Yes
-- Description:
+- Description: The wait time for quorum publish.
+You can increase the timeout to avoid unnecessary Clone.
-- Introduced in: -
+- Introduced in: v3.1
 -->

 <!--